nmaguiar/openaf-docs/docs/guides/beginner/date-to-from-string.md

 ---
 layout: default
-title: "Beginner: Date to/from string"
+title: Date to/from string
-parent: Guides
+parent: Beginner
-grand_parent: OpenAF docs
+grand_parent: Guides
 ---

 # Date to/from string